augustposch/seattle/README.md

 ## The basics of our dataset

 This dataset has observations of the number of passengers in a Seattle light rail vahicle for each time a train departs a station.
 For each observation, we have the exact date and time, as well as the station and the direction of travel.
+The dataset covers all of 2019.

 1. To get familiar with the dataset, let's look at **which days and times we have observations**: